kpnguyen21/erdos-AB-testing/README.md

 Next, we added the columns "RANK_REVENUE" and "RANK_CONVERSION", which represent the average ranks of "REVENUE" and "BUY", respectively.
 This step prepares the dataset for the Mann-Whitney U test, if necessary.

+We generated exploratory data analysis (EDA) plots to examine the revenue distribution and conversion rates across the two groups.
+These visualizations provide insights into spending patterns, highlight differences in purchasing behavior, and help identify potential trends or anomalies that may influence overall performance.

 <p float="left">
   <img src="/Figure/revenue_distribution.jpg" width="800" />
 </p>
 <p align="center"><b>Figure 3.
 Revenue distribution between the control and variant groups.</b></p>

+The revenue distributions for both the control and variant groups are heavily concentrated at the lower end, suggesting that a significant portion of individuals either did not make a purchase or opted for lower-value transactions.
+This trend indicates a potential barrier to higher spending, possibly influenced by factors such as pricing, consumer preferences, or product appeal.

 <p float="left">
   <img src="/Figure/membership_signups.jpg" width="800" />
 </p>
 <p align="center"><b>Figure 4.
 Comparison of new sign-ups versus non-sign-ups for new membership between the control and variant groups.</b></p>

+In both the control and variant groups, a significantly larger number of individuals chose not to sign up for the membership.
+Additionally, the variant group exhibited an even higher non-signup rate and a lower number of sign-ups compared to the control group.
+This suggested that the change we implemented may have had little to no impact on revenue or conversion rates.
+To confirm this observation, we conducted statistical tests to determine whether these differences were statistically significant.

 <h4 id="Normality">Normality Check</h4>